Curtis Judd Curtis Judd

 Support my work creating videos by donating at Ko-Fi.com.

-Gear used or mentioned in this episode.
-The links below are Amazon.com, B&H Photo, Sweetwater, or other affiliate links.
-As an affiliate, I earn from qualifying purchases:
+Gear used or mentioned in this episode (the links below are Amazon.com, B&H Photo, Sweetwater, or other affiliate links.
+As an affiliate, I earn from qualifying purchases):

-The intro and outro music for this episode is from Musicbed - “Dynamo” by Virgil Arles.
+The outro music for this episode is from Musicbed - “Dynamo” by Virgil Arles.
 Take your films to the next level with music from Musicbed.
 Sign up for a free account to listen for yourself.

 Copyright 2024, Curtis Judd